 - I find adding oil creates a smoother, more easily workable dough, but you can leave it out in a pinch!

-- We like the natural look and color of this dough as it really works great for kids wanting to copy their parents baking in the kitchen, but in a pinch, you can add any of the following to the water mixture for colored dough: 2 teaspoons turmeric for yellow-orange, 1 handful of spinach for green, 1 teaspoon beet powder for pink, 1 tablespoon beet powder for purplish-red, 2 teaspoons blue butterfly pea powder for blue.
+- We like the natural look and color of this dough as it really works great for kids wanting to copy their parent's baking in the kitchen, but in a pinch, you can add any of the following to the water mixture for colored dough: 2 teaspoons turmeric for yellow-orange, 1 handful of spinach for green, 1 teaspoon beet powder for pink, 1 tablespoon beet powder for purplish-red, 2 teaspoons blue butterfly pea powder for blue, which is perfect for boy baby shower themes.

 - Feel free to add a larger amount of fresh peppermint for a more strongly scented dough.
 A little or a lot works well in this recipe.